If you have had angina, heart surgery, or a heart attack, you may:

 - You may have an exercise test, to see how your heart reacts to exercise.

 - Sometimes, at least the first 2 weeks or so after a heart attack, your provider may advise avoiding sex.

 Make sure you know the symptoms that could mean your heart is working too hard.
 They include:

 - Chest pain or pressure

 - Trouble breathing

 - Uneven or fast pulse

-If you have any of these symptoms during the day, avoid sex and talk to your doctor.
+If you have any of these symptoms during the day, avoid sex and talk to your provider.
 If you notice these symptoms during (or soon after) having sex, stop the activity.
 Call your provider to discuss your symptoms.

-Can you Be Intimate?
+Can you be Intimate?

 After heart surgery or a heart attack, your provider may say it is safe to have sex again.